 - Alcohol is prohibited to be brought into Maldives.

-- English is the official language on board.
+- English/Italian are the official languages on board.

 - USD is the common currency throughout Maldives including safari cruises.